LLNL/PnMPI/README.md

 loaded.

-C) Building your own modules with CMake
+D) Building your own modules with CMake
 =======================================
 PnMPI installs CMake build files with its distribution to allow external projects to quickly build MPI tool modules.
 The build files allow external